You want smart political talk without the meltdowns?

 The guy actually asked the question that I wanted to answer.

-They could what Trump needs to do is do an do a uh mass pardon for everybody that was involved in the corruption and say after this you're gonna get locked up if you do it again.
+And because it's all corruption, all this money that's being stolen and these senators and these congressmen are all involved, what Trump needs to do is do a mass pardon for everybody that was involved in the corruption and say, after this, you're going to get locked up if you do it again.

-So, you know, if you want to get rid of a cabinet department, that you probably need a congressional act.
+You know, if you want to get rid of a cabinet department, you probably need a congressional act.

 Actually, it's Mark Simone here for Sean.

-You can hear me on uh our flagship here in New York every day, W-O-R or get the podcast, any place you get podcasts.
+You can hear me on our flagship here in New York every day, W-O-R, or get the podcast, any place you get podcasts.

 Let me see who it is.